Skip to content Accessibility statement

 Expanding horizons

 The amazing thing about Sociology at York is that we’ve got people who cover so many topics.
-We’ve got specialist modules on the paranormal, the sociology of corpses, human and animal interactions, and so much more.
+Depending on your degree, we’ve got modules on the power of algorithms, the criminal justice system, globalisation, social research methods and much more.

 Getting a degree is a huge achievement, and something to be really proud of – but studying Sociology is also so much more.
 Studying sociology is transformative; it'll provide new ways of thinking about the world, and tools for challenging power and inequality.